schuchert/wikispaces/pages/FitNesse.Tutorials.1.md

 * How to import packages (works for namespaces as well)
 * How to create a decision table
 * You've learned that a decision table has three parts:
-** First row names the fixture.
+  * row names the fixture.
-** Second row names columns.
+  * row names columns.
-** Third and subsequent rows provide data.
+  * and subsequent rows provide data.
 * How to make the tables execute by writing Fixtures
 * How to get the tests to pass by updating both the Fixture code and by creating production code
 * How to use variables in Decision tables (both writing and reading)
-* Learned the difference between setter columns and method call columns ** A column with just text in its name will map to a public method called setX, where X is the name of the column.
+* Learned the difference between setter columns and method call columns
+  * column with just text in its name will map to a public method called setX, where X is the name of the column.
-** A column with a ? at the end of its name is a method call, which causes [FitNesse](http://fitnesse.org/) to invoke a method and use the returned value for possible verification.
+  * column with a ? at the end of its name is a method call, which causes [FitNesse](http://fitnesse.org/) to invoke a method and use the returned value for possible verification.
 * Learned how to call a constructor in a decision table
 * Discovered the relationship between tables, fixtures and instances of fixture classes
 * Learn how to coordinate between different fixtures